How much does training cost?

 What kind of security clearances do I need and how do I get them?

 You do not need a security clearance to complete the program.
 Many employers will not require a clearance.
-However, if you do need a security clearance for your employment, W2CW™ will help you obtain one.

 Who will help me if I have questions during the training?